 CDA is the registered trademark of Health Level Seven International.

+LOINC® is registered United States trademarks of Regenstrief Institute, Inc.

+SNOMED CT is a registered trademark of the International Health Terminology Standards Development Organisation, all rights reserved.

 The HL7 V2.6 IS data type is limited to 5 chars and so these mnemonics cannot be used.
 Although HL7 V2.7 replaces the IS datatype with the CWE datatype and longer mnemonics we need to restrict this to be compatible with HL7 V2.6 for now.
 OBX-8 can be a repeated field with ~ separators.